Soy Sauce Market Size and Share

 Recent Industry Developments

 - February 2025: SoyOry launched a specialty soy sauce with green chile and cedar notes.
-Marketed as a finishing sauce, it appeals to consumers looking for unique, bold flavors and artisanal condiments, contributing to the fusion and premiumization trend in soy sauces.
+Marketed as a finishing sauce, it appeals to consumers seeking unique, bold flavors and artisanal condiments, contributing to the fusion and premiumization trends in soy sauces.

 - January 2025: Kikkoman Foods Inc. launched nine soy sauce products, including traditionally brewed soy sauce and an Umami Joy Sauce alternative, which received vegan certification.
 This move targets health-conscious and plant-based consumers, reinforcing Kikkoman’s presence in North America’s growing vegan market segment.